stojkovicv/webstore-backend-api/readme.md

 >
 ## Usage

-Remvove one .env exstension from "config/config.env.env" and set the values.
+Remove one .env exstension from "config/config.env.env" and set the values.

 ## Install dependencies